Katablepharid: Taxonomic history

 An alternative to Vørs' classification was proposed by the protozoologist Thomas Cavalier-Smith in 1993.
 Through observations of a single species Kathablepharis ovalis, he classified katablepharids as part of the phylum Opalozoa, on the basis of tubular mitochondrial cristae and the absence of ejectisomes that are characteristic of cryptomonads.
 He erected a new class Cyathobodonea and placed Kathablepharis and Leucocryptos in a new order Kathablepharida, defined by two anterior flagella encased by a surface sheath, lack of cytopharynx, and an anterior cytostome supported by four bands of microtubules.
 The phylum Opalozoa was highly non-monophyletic, and in 1997 Cavalier-Smith separated katablepharids into a new phylum Neomonada which was another broad non-monophyletic assemblage.
 Katablepharids were placed in a new subphylum Isomita which also contained Telonemea.
 Because this scheme was based on the observations on a single species K. ovalis, it was not considered valid.

 In 1999, Brec Clay and Paul Kugrens reviewed the systematics of katablepharids and rejected Cavalier-Smith's classification.
 Instead, they adopted Vørs' family, corrected the zoological spelling to Kathablepharididae, emended the diagnosis to include only Katablepharis and Leucocryptos, and postponed any higher classification until molecular phylogenetics could resolve their true placement.
+This name, however, is not available under the ICZN per rule 29.3.1.1., as Kathablepharidae is in prevailing usage.

 Eventually, molecular data and electron microscopy studies revealed cryptomonads and katablepharids to be related.
 In 2004, Cavalier-Smith included both group as subphyla under the phylum Cryptista.
 For katablepharids, he proposed a new class Leucocryptea and subphylum Leucocrypta, named after Leucocryptos.
 The following year, Noriko Okamoto and Isao Inouye interpreted the molecular and morphological gap between the two groups sufficient to propose them as two separate phyla.
 They also argued that the treatment of both groups as divisions (=botanical phylum) agrees with the widely accepted system where Cryptophyta is a division.
 They described higher taxa for both nomenclature codes: phylum Kathablepharida, class Kathablepharidea and order Kathablepharidida under zoological nomenclature, and division Katablepharidophyta, class Katablepharidophyceae and order Katablepharidales under botanical nomenclature.
 In the following years, two new genera of katablepharids were described: Hatena in 2006 and Roombia in 2009.

 Following his own classification, Cavalier-Smith continued considering both groups as members of phylum Cryptista.
 In 2015, he lowered Leucocrypta to a superclass included within the subphylum Rollomonadia (equivalent to Cryptophyta), along with cryptomonads (under the name of Cryptomonada), and added additional subphyla Palpitia and Corbihelia to the phylum.
 As of 2024, katablepharids are generally accepted as a subgroup of the Cryptista or Cryptophyta, instead of an independent phylum or division, together with cryptomonads.